Skip to Content

 Every summer, Cromwell hosts a massive car show that attracts onlookers and families from across the area.
 In 2021, over 740 cars were on display!
 And at the conclusion of the show, many of the car owners hit the roads for a drive through town, waving to bystanders as they show off their wheels.

-It’s a nostalgic and quite special event if you can attend while you’re in town.
+It’s a nostalgic and special event if you can attend while you’re in town.
 The Cromwell Classic Car & Hot Rod Festival typically happens in late January or early February each year.
+For 2024, it’s currently planned for the 20th of January, more updates here!

-As if New Zealand weren’t already full of incredible sights to see, now you’ve got one more epic option – a walk through an enchanting rose garden!
+As if New Zealand weren’t already full of incredible sights to see, now you’ve got one more fantastic option – a walk through an enchanting rose garden!

 Situated right in the middle of Cromwell in the 36-acre Anderson Park, the commemorative rose garden boasts over 40 varieties of roses from around the world.
 Constructed around a giant sundial, this round-shaped rose garden features peaceful footpaths to have a stroll at any time of day.
 It’s a popular place for dog walkers, joggers, cyclists, and locals.

 Each variety and type of rose is marked by its own placard.
-But don’t worry- once you’re done with all that education about rose types, you can have a relaxing lounge on one of the nearby benches that overlook the gardens.
+But don’t worry- once you’re done with all that education on the different types of roses, you can have a relaxing lounge on one of the nearby benches that overlook the gardens!

 Anderson Park was constructed in the 1980s as a focal point of the town.
 Also featured in the park are a fountain, playground, squash court, walking paths, and sporting facilities.

-By far the most popular fruit stall in Cromwell or the surrounding vicinity is Jones Family Fruit Stall!
-It draws crowds from around the world with its locally grown fruits and veggies.
+By far the most popular fruit stall in and around Cromwell is the Jones Family Fruit Stall!
+It draws crowds from around the world with its locally grown fruits and veggies, so this is the place to stop by and pick up some for yourself.

 The store at Jones Family Fruit Stall is truly a sight to behold.
-With everything from a complimentary tasting table to a comprehensive assortment of groceries, local culinary treats, sweets, dried fruits, honey, nuts, gift sets, and other novelties, there’s something for everyone.
+I remember stopping by for the first time and being more than a little dazzled by all the colors!
+From trying out local treats at the complimentary tasting table to a comprehensive assortment of groceries, local culinary treats, sweets, dried fruits, honey, nuts, gift sets, and other novelties, there’s something for everyone.

 Some popular viewing spots around Cromwell include Butcher Dam (just outside the nearby town of Alexandra), Mount Nevis, and Bendigo.
 Make sure to catch a view on a cold, clear night, preferably during a new moon for the darkest skies possible.